MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/overview-features-apis.md

 <!-- ====================================================================== -->
 ## Performance and debugging

-Analyze and debug performance, handle performance-related events, and manage memory usage to increase responsiveness of your app.
+Analyze and debug performance, handle performance-related events, and manage memory usage to increase the responsiveness of your app.

 ##### [.NET/C#](#tab/dotnetcsharp)